SM Town Live

 SM Town Live (stylized as SMTOWN LIVE) is a series of concert tours held by SM Entertainment, in which artists in the label would unite and perform together in a three-to-five-hour long concert.
-The show consisting of each artist's own performance as well as a special stage where artists join together and perform.
+The show consisting of each artist's own performance as well as a special stage where artists join and perform.
 The SM Town Live begun in 2008, and since 2010, the concert frequently be held at least one show during the summer of each year as an annual concert of the label.

 Background

 After the successful first joint concert tour on 2008, SM Entertainment announced that it had established its artists to perform concerts abroad on tour titled the SMTOWN LIVE World Tour.

 SMTOWN Live '08

 SMTOWN Live '08 was a 2008, first joint concert tour of SMTOWN.
 The tour started with one show in Seoul in August 2008 and continued to the China and Thailand.